Specify CPU options for an Amazon EC2

 instance

-You can specify CPU options during or after instance launch through the AWS Management Console,
+You can specify CPU options during or after instance launch.

 Disable